 >See the Graduate Catalog (select current catalog from drop-down menu, click 'Degree Programs' in L sidebar, then 'Biomedical Engineering' under Master or Doctoral headings) for further details

 >Current BME graduate students: Course registration instructions (including for cross-site courses) can be found here.

 Students interested in pursuing the BME Bachelor's program should apply via the UofM Undergraduate Admissions website.

 For the Joint Graduate Program (M.S./Ph.D.), regular-cycle applicants intending to start Fall semester should apply via the UTHSC application portal (priority deadline: December 15).
 For additional information on applying to the BME graduate program, click here.

 Undergraduate freshmen and transfer engineering students are advised through the Herff College of Engineering Advising Center.
 Sophomore-level and higher BME students are assigned a faculty advisor to help guide them through the program (selection of core and elective courses, registration permit approvals, etc.).
-The BME Undergraduate Advising Guide can be downloaded here, and example focus-area curriculum flow charts can be shared upon request.
+The BME Undergraduate Advising Guide can be downloaded here, and example focus-area curriculum flow charts can be downloaded here.

 Reflecting our commitment to consistently meet and exceed established standards of educational program quality and excellence, the UofM Biomedical Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
-ABET accreditation was first granted to the BME program in 2008, and it was most recently reviewed/renewed in Fall 2021 (4-5 year update cycle).
+ABET accreditation was most recently reviewed in Fall 2021, with renewed accreditation granted in August 2022 (4-5 year update cycle).
 For detailed UofM BME accreditation info, click here.